Ganinyi

 Ganinyi is a small Aboriginal community 110 km west of Halls Creek in the Kimberley region of Western Australia, within the Shire of Halls Creek.

 Education

-Children of school age at Ganinyi attend the Yiyili Community School.
-The school caters for students in kindergarten to Year 10 from Yiyili and the surrounding outstations of Ganinyi, Girriyoowa, Goolgaradah, Kurinyjarn, and Rocky Springs.
-In 2010 there were 72 students enrolled.
+Children of school age in Ganinyi attend Yiyili Community School.
+The school provides education from kindergarten through Year 10 for students from Yiyili as well as nearby outstations including Ganinyi, Girriyoowa, Goolgaradah, Kurinyjarn, and Rocky Springs.
+In 2010, the school had an enrolment of 72 students.
 A daily bus service operated by the school collects students from other nearby communities including Moongardie 30 km distant.
 The school provides lunch for students.
 Students who progress beyond Year 10 attend boarding school in Darwin and other larger towns.

 Native title

 The community is located within the registered area of the Gooniyandi Combined #2 (WAD6008/2000) native title claim.

 Governance

 The community is managed through its incorporated body, Ganinyi Aboriginal Corporation, incorporated under the Aboriginal Councils and Associations Act 1976 on 23 November 1988.